Daniel1012345/assignment2-Omole/README.md

 ### Code fencing section

-> How i make a column scollable then expands following that tallest column of the same row
+> How do i make a column scollable then expands following that tallest column of the same row?

 [Link to question](https://stackoverflow.com/questions/75318760/how-to-make-a-column-scrollable-then-expands-following-the-tallest-column-of-the)